DworkinLab/EvolveResequencePipeline/QC_Software.md

 [MultiQC](https://github.com/ewels/MultiQC).
 Seems like a way of integrating and generating summary reports across many samples from raw reads to sam/bam to vcf.
 A bit like FASTQCR perhaps (?).

+[bedtools](https://github.com/arq5x/bedtools2).
+From description: bedtools utilities are a swiss-army knife of tools for a wide-range of genomics analysis tasks.
+The most widely-used tools enable genome arithmetic: that is, set theory on the genome.
+For example, bedtools allows one to intersect, merge, count, complement, and shuffle genomic intervals from multiple files in widely-used genomic file formats such as BAM, BED, GFF/GTF, VCF

 [see here](https://omictools.com/quality-control6-category) for a list of other QC tools for reads.